libktx/ktx/scene2d/README.md

     -"Second"
     -"Third"
     // Note that these building blocks have no cell or node parameters.
-    // You can access table cells and tree nodes outside of the lambdas:
+    // You can access table cells and tree nodes outside the lambdas:
   }.cell(row = true)
 }